moku-io/ngDatePicker/README.md

 ## Notice:

 Original repository is not supported very much.
 Here the source code of the original repo + the important open pull requests!

+-> added support to set month labels
+-> added ability to hide date input
+-> set placeholder to current date

 ---